jbwheatley/pact4s/README.md

   ).withStateChangeUrl("http://localhost:1234/setup") //alternatively, .withStateChangeEndpoint("/setup")
 ```
 This will cause a request to be sent to the setup url with the state id for before verification of each interaction with a provider state is attempted.
 See [our internal test setup here](https://github.com/jbwheatley/pact4s/blob/main/shared/src/test/scala/pact4s/MockProviderServer.scala) for an example of how we handle provider state.

+## Message Pacts

+We do support message pacts!
+This needs documentation (please consider contributing!), but examples for both forging and verifying message pacts can be found in the test suites.

 ## Prerequisites